rbejar/odpmkd/README.md

 single image visible.

 ## TODO
-These are important (to me):
-- [ ] Text boxes have to be processed.
-This is especially important for slides with code snippets.
-- [X] Hyperlinks have to be processed.

-These are not so important:
-- [ ] Slides with "big text" could be processed better (perhaps by using a bigger font, or using the text as the title).
+- Slides with "a single big text" could be processed better (perhaps by using a bigger font, or using the text as the title).
-- [ ] Some redundancy might be eliminated in the resulting markdown file with a smarter parsing.
+- Some redundancy might be eliminated in the resulting markdown file with a smarter parsing.
-- [ ] Tables could be processed (but this might prove too much work for a very occasional use).
+- Tables could be processed (but this might prove too much work for very little use).
-- [ ] Hyperlinks which happen to be emphasized (bold etc.) should be processed too.
+- Hyperlinks which happen to be emphasized (bold etc.) should be processed too.
-- [ ] ...
+- Text boxes are currently exported as "verbatim" text (using triple quotes in markdown).
+This is complicated and some text layouts and symbols (e.g. tabs) might not be properly kept.
+Besides this, emphasis in text boxes is ignored, as well as hyperlinks.

 ## Copyright and License